KFL2155/Google-Certification-Case-Study/README.md

 ![ACTIVITY](1.PNG)

 Lastly, I wanted to also track data regarding sleep.
 Sleep is a fundamental aspect of a healthy lifestyle.
 The [MAYO Clinic](https://www.mayoclinic.org/healthy-lifestyle/adult-health/expert-answers/how-many-hours-of-sleep-are-enough/faq-20057898) suggests that adults should engage in at least 7 hours of deep sleep to prevent serious issues such as stress, weight gain, depression, and heart disease.
 Adults should get no more than 2,900 minutes of sleep a week (7 hours a day).
 We see another case where not all users 33 users are logging their sleep schedules.
 With the users that did provide a satisfactory amount of sleep data, we see that the majority of them did tend to have healthy sleeping habits.
+However, there were some weeks where most users did not sleep for even 2500 minutes which can cause some concern.
+This visualization is important because it should stress that having an active lifestyle is not the only factor in maintaining overall wellness.
+Sleep and rest is important because the human body needs proper recovery when engaging in vigourous, intense exercise.

 ![SLEEP](2.PNG)